php-fig/fig-standards/bylaws/008-psr-evolution.md

 At the same time, a PSR cannot be changed after its release (at which point only erratas are allowed), to protect a package that declared compatibility from becoming de-facto not compatible anymore.

-This document defines a process to be followed in updating PSR interfaces, in a way that is not breaking in regard to behavior for end users, and with an appropriate upgrade path for the packages.
+This document defines a process to be followed in updating PSR interfaces, in a way that is not breaking in regard to behavior for end users, and with an appropriate upgrade path for the consumers.

+## Terminology

+Here are listed some words that are used in this document, with a brief explanation of their meaning in this context:

+ * consumer: libraries and projects that implement and/or consume the code released as part of the PSR in question;
+ * cross-compatibility: the ability for a consumer to support more than one code version of the PSR with a single release of their own;
+ *

 ## New releases